iman-i-am/Credit-Risk-Report/README.md

 - Urban centers tend to carry more risk.
 - Nova Bank may need to adjust lending policies in high-risk cities to reduce exposure.

+## Borrower Profile Insights
+**Do gender, age, and marital status affect loan repayment?**

+### Gender
+- **Female applicants**: 49.72% of total loans, 3,580 defaults
+- **Male applicants**: 50.28% of total loans, 3,560 defaults
+**Insight**: Default rates are nearly identical across genders, suggesting gender is not a strong predictor of repayment behavior.

+### Age Class
+- **Young Adults (20s–30s)**: Largest group for both genders (~50% of loans), with ~1,700 defaults each
+- **Youth (18–25)**: Second largest group, with ~1,400 defaults per gender
+- **Older age groups** (Adult, Middle-aged, Senior, Elderly): Combined share <15%, with lower default volumes
+**Insight**: Younger borrowers (Youth and Young Adults) account for the majority of defaults due to volume, but not necessarily higher risk.
+Older borrowers show lower default counts, likely due to fewer applications.

+### Marital Status
+Across all age groups and genders:
+- **Single borrowers** consistently represent ~50% of applications and defaults
+- **Married borrowers** show slightly lower default rates relative to their application share
+- **Divorced and Widowed** applicants have smaller volumes but slightly elevated default ratios in some age brackets
+**Insight**: Being single may correlate with higher default risk, especially among younger applicants.
+Married borrowers tend to repay more reliably.

+### Key Takeaways
+- **Gender is neutral** in predicting default risk
+- **Age matters** — younger borrowers dominate both applications and defaults
+- **Marital status adds nuance** — single borrowers show higher default volumes, while married borrowers are more stable
+These insights support Nova Bank’s goal to identify borrower groups more or less likely to default and refine risk scoring models accordingly.